The Bourne Supremacy (film): Production

 The producers replaced Doug Liman, who directed The Bourne Identity.
 This was mainly due to the difficulties Liman had with the studio when making the first film, and their unwillingness to work with him again.
 British director Paul Greengrass was selected to direct the film after the producers saw Bloody Sunday (2002), Greengrass' depiction of the Bloody Sunday shootings in Northern Ireland, at Gilroy's suggestion.
-Producer Patrick Crowley liked Greengrass' "sense of the camera as participatory viewer", a visual style Crowley thought would work well for The Bourne Supremacy.
+Producer Patrick Crowley liked Greengrass' "sense of the camera as [a] participatory viewer", a visual style Crowley thought would work well for The Bourne Supremacy.
 The film was shot in reverse order of its settings: some portions of the car chase and the film's ending were shot in Moscow, then most of the rest of the film was shot in and around Berlin, and the opening scenes in Goa, India were filmed last.

-"Two weeks before [the film's] release, [Greengrass] got together with its star, Matt Damon, came up with a new ending and phoned the producers saying the new idea was way better.
-And it would cost $200,000 and involve pulling Damon from the set of Ocean's Twelve for a re-shoot.
-Reluctantly the producers agreed—the movie tested 10 points higher with the new ending".
+Initially, the film ended with Bourne collapsing after meeting the Neskis' daughter and later having a conversation with Landy in a hospital room.
+Two weeks before the film was to premiere, Greengrass and Damon devised an alternate ending—the phone conversation in New York between Landy and Bourne—and the producers agreed to shoot it.
+The film tested better with the new ending and it was included in the final release.

+The special visual effects were produced by Industrial Light & Magic (ILM).

+Release

+Home media

+The film was released on VHS and DVD by Universal Pictures Home Entertainment on December 7, 2004.

 Reception

 Box office

-The Bourne Supremacy brought in over $52,521,865 on its opening weekend, putting it at No. 1 for the weekend box office (July 23–25, 2004).
-The film went to gross over $176,241,941 (61.1%) in North America, with the international release being $112,258,276 (38.9%) resulting in a complete total of $288,500,217 worldwide.
+The Bourne Supremacy grossed $176.2 million domestically (United States and Canada) and $114.4 million in other territories, for a worldwide total of $290.6 million, against a budget of $75 million.
+Released Jul 23, 2004, it opened at No. 1 and spent eight of its first nine weeks in the Top 10 at the domestic box office.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 82% based on 197 reviews, with an average rating of 7.20/10.
-The site's critics consensus called the film: "A well-made sequel that delivers the thrills."
-On Metacritic, it has a weighted average score of 73 out of 100 based on 39 critics, indicating "generally favorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4, and wrote: "That the director, Paul Greengrass, treats the material with gravity and uses good actors in well-written supporting roles elevates the movie above its genre, but not quite out of it."
+Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars, writing that it "treats the material with gravity and uses good actors in well-written supporting roles [that] elevates the movie above its genre, but not quite out of it."

 Accolades

 At the 2005 Taurus World Stunt Awards, veteran Russian stunt coordinator Viktor Ivanov and Scottish stunt driver Gillie McKenzie won the "Best Vehicle" award for their driving in the Moscow car chase scene.
 Dan Bradley, the film's second unit director won the overall award for stunt coordinator.
-The film ranks 454th on Empire magazine's 2008 list of the 500 greatest movies of all time.
+The film ranks 454th on Empire's 2008 list of the 500 greatest movies of all time.